 of feeding the dopamine craving cycle, these gifts give children lasting pleasure, from the anticipation to the loving connection to the savoring afterwards.

 Print out certificates for activities with you and wrap them so your child gets the pleasure of opening a present.

 - Go out to brunch with the parent of your choice.

 - Dad's best foot massage.

 - Soccer session with Dad.

 - Choose the movie for family movie night.

 2. Celebrate the light.
-If you celebrate Hanukkah, make sure you take some time with the lights off to just sit in silence and enjoy the
+If you celebrated Hanukkah, I hope you took some time with the lights off to just sit in silence with your child

 You can also find that sense of wonder by going for a quiet walk together to look at your neighborhood lights.
 The fresh air melts away stress so everyone